-Meghan James, Director of Operations (Full Bio)
+Meghan James, Vice President of Operations (Full Bio)

 As a child growing up in rural Vermont, Meghan James did not immediately realize the impact homestead life would have on her future successes.
 However, the life lessons in integrity—combined with hard work, tenacity, and the ability to overcome obstacles—set the stage for a strong work ethic, dedication to excellence, and a focus on value creation.